JWT-scoped tokens

 Capabilities

-Built for the narrow problem of giving test runners and autonomous code safe access to mail — and nothing wider.
+Built for the narrow problem of giving test runners and autonomous code safe access to email — and nothing wider.

 Each agent gets a token bound to one mailbox and a precise set of actions — messages:send, messages:index, attachments:show.
 Grant only what the agent actually needs.

 From, Reply-To, and envelope-sender are always rewritten to the authenticated mailbox.
-A stolen token cannot spoof an arbitrary domain.
+A stolen token cannot impersonate an arbitrary sender.

 Read and search the inbox over a clean JSON API.
 Selective BODYSTRUCTURE fetch keeps attachments out of your agent's context window.